These “biosolar panels” suck CO2 from the air to grow edible algae

 Melchiorri, who graduated from a joint masters program at Imperial College London and the Royal College of Art in 2014, is primarily focused on using the technology at a larger scale to produce ingredients.
 It’s a way to produce more protein in a given area than any other type of food production; the algae are also a source of antioxidants and other nutrients.
 In pasta, for example, the algae can be used to add protein.
 The algae can also create natural food coloring.
 “Let’s say you have blue M&Ms,” he says.
 “The blue [algae], instead of being synthetic and having all of the issues related to colorants, actually has more antioxidants than you can find in an apple.”

 Microalgae are already used in food, but the new panels use a proprietary production process that makes growing them less expensive, more scalable, and results in a higher quality product, Melchiorri says.
 “We reinvented how we can grow cells by radically changing culturing techniques,” he says.
-The company, which recently raised a Series A round of financing, plans to soon open a demo plant in San Diego.
+The company, which recently launched a Series A round of financing, plans to soon open a demo plant in San Diego.
 But Imperial College London saw an opportunity to pilot a rooftop system that would take advantage of the algae’s ability to clean the air.

 “Our new campus is a brownfield site, and that means that it’s going to be difficult to grow trees to green it,” says Neil Alford, associate provost at Imperial College London.
 “But what we can do is use this technology to supplant the trees.
 We’ll have the ability to create oxygen within London, which isn’t a bad idea, but we can do something which per area will produce maybe 100 times more oxygen than trees will.”
 Algae naturally absorb CO2 and release oxygen faster than other photosynthetic organisms, and the panel growing system makes it possible to perform this process anywhere.
 “You can put them on the sides of buildings or the roofs of buildings, and that is something that is interesting for us.”